PTNUSASATUINTIARTHA-DOKU/jokul-php-library/README.md

 #### BCA VA

-After preparing the payment request above, call this function to generate Mandiri VA:
+After preparing the payment request above, call this function to generate BCA VA:

 ```php
 // Call this function to generate BCA VA